kishanpatel789/kp_data_dev_site/content/posts/001_WhatIsDataEngineering.md

 There was a time when I didn't have to explain what I did for a living.
 I said I was a teacher and people instantly understood the nature of my day-to-day.
 Then I entered into the analytics field.
 When people asked, "What do you do?", I would answer, "I'm a data engineer."
 The response was consistent: blank stares or confused looks.
 The reaction is quite reasonable.
 Everyone's had a teacher and teachers have been around since the dawn of time.
 A data engineer, on the other hand... well that title didn't exist 10 years ago.
 I typically fill the awkward silence after my answer with something like "I'm like a data plumber.
 I build data pipelines to move data from one place to another."
 This occasionally generates a few laughs and moves the conversation to another topic, but it still doesn't help a person better understand what I do for a living.

-The ability to communicate my skillset is a barrier as I market my services.
-So here, I'm going to try to explain what exactly data engineering is.
+Communicating my skillset is a barrier as I market my services.
+So here, I'll try to explain what exactly data engineering is.
 In most simple terms, a data engineer writes code to move data from one location to another location, occasionally making changes to the data to make it more usable.
 This then leads to the following questions:

 - What data are we talking about?
 - Why do we need to move data at all if it already exists somewhere?